DearMoeurn12/ROS2/README.md

 5. Join the ROS community: The ROS community is very active and supportive.
 Join the ROS forum or attend ROS meetups to connect with other ROS developers and learn from their experiences.

 6. Keep learning: ROS is a constantly evolving platform, so it's important to keep learning and staying up-to-date with the latest developments.
 Attend ROS conferences and workshops, read ROS blogs and forums, and follow ROS developers on social media to stay informed.

+### waht is ROS node ?
+Nodes communicate with each other by sending and receiving messages on topics, which are named buses over which nodes communicate.
+A node can publish messages on a topic, subscribe to receive messages on a topic, or both.
+Nodes can also provide or use services, which are a way for nodes to request or provide data or functionality.

+Nodes in ROS can be written in various programming languages such as Python, C++, and Java, and can run on a single computer or distributed across multiple computers.
+The ROS master is responsible for managing communication between nodes and provides a directory service for finding other nodes in the system.

+In summary, a node in ROS is a software component that performs a specific task and communicates with other nodes through messages and services on topics.